pypsa-meets-earth/pypsa-earth/doc/tutorial_sector.rst

 ---------------------------------------------

 The configuration for sector-coupled is present in the  ``config.default.yaml`` file.
 This foresight parameter is set to overnight by default.
+For the purpose of this tutorial, ``test/config.sector.yaml`` will be used to run the sector-coupled model.

 .. code:: yaml